luciadeveloper/eats/README.md

  - PHP

  - Reseting CSS based on https://necolas.github.io/normalize.css/
- - Test on browsers: Safari, Chrome, Firefox, Edge and IE.
+ - Test on lastest versions of the browsers: Safari, Chrome, Firefox, Edge and IE. ( Using BrowserStack and real devices)
- - Test on devices: iPhone and Android.
- ( Using BrowserStack and real devices)
+ - Test on devices: iPhone and Android. ( Using BrowserStack and real devices)
- - Test on Axe and Wave and Lighthouse for Accessibility and performance.
+ - Test with Axe, Wave and Lighthouse tools for Accessibility and performance.
  - Keyboard accessible.

  - Gulp autoprefixer and minify-css.